unboxed/unboxed.co/source/news/2018-07-31-announcing-techqala-2018-business-innovation-start-up-accelerator-in-cape-town.html.markdown

 # Why should you join us?

-Whether a startup founder or a an established  business leader, Techqala will give you:
+Whether a startup founder or an established  business leader, Techqala will give you:

 * Inspiration and ideas to innovate and transform
 * Techniques to adopt, adapt and share